seek-oss/vocab/.changeset/twelve-parents-share.md

 '@vocab/webpack': patch
 ---

-Fix encoding when languges have special characters
+Fix encoding when languages have special characters